How to access national parks and hiking trails in Estonia by public transport

 Camping in Rõuge

 We recommend staying in Rõuge for the night rather than trying to cram four bus rides into a single day.
 The closest RMK campsite is, alas, 9 kilometres away in Haanja.
 Luckily, Rõuge offers plenty of accommodation options.
-We stayed in Guesthouse Suurjärve, where you can also pitch your tent for €3/person.
+We stayed in Guesthouse Suurjärve — unfortunately, prices have since seemingly skyrocketed.
+Back then, you could also pitch your tent for a small fee.
+I’m not sure that option still exists – it’s not mentioned on the website – but you always try and reach out.
+Let us know in the comments.

 From Valga